yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 simulation, effectively decoupling the MD atomic vibrational timescale and the atomic hopping (kMC event) timescale.

-The algorithm implemented by this fix is as follows.
-The MD simulation is paused every *N* stepsA Voronoi tesselation is performed for the current atom configuration.
-Then *X* atom swaps are attempted, one after the other.
-For each swap, an atom *I* is selected randomly from the list of atom types specified by either the *types* or *diff* keywords.
-One of *I*'s Voronoi neighbors *J* is selected using the distance-weighted probability for each neighbor detailed below.
-The *I,J* atom IDs are communicated to all processors so that a global energy evaluation can be performed for the post-swap state of the system.
-The swap is accepted or rejected based on the Metropolis criterion using the energy change of the system and the specified temperature *T*.
+The algorithm implemented by this fix is as follows:

+   - The MD simulation is paused every *N* steps
+   - A Voronoi tesselation is performed for the current atom configuration.
+   - Then *X* atom swaps are attempted, one after the other.
+   - For each swap, an atom *I* is selected randomly from the list of atom types specified by either the *types* or *diff* keywords.
+   - One of *I*'s Voronoi neighbors *J* is selected using the distance-weighted probability for each neighbor detailed below.
+   - The *I,J* atom IDs are communicated to all processors so that a global energy evaluation can be performed for the post-swap state of the system.
+   - The swap is accepted or rejected based on the Metropolis criterion using the energy change of the system and the specified temperature *T*.

 Here are a few comments on the computational cost of the swapping algorithm.

-(1) The cost of a global energy evaluation is similar to that of an MD timestep.
+   1. The cost of a global energy evaluation is similar to that of an MD timestep.

-(2) Simliar to other MC algorithms in LAMMPS, an optimized parallel efficiency is achieved with a smaller number of atoms per processor than would typically be used in an standard MD simulation.
-This is because the per-energy evaluation cost increases relative to the balance of MD/MC steps as indicated by (1), but the communication cost remains relatively constant for a given number of MD steps.
+   2. Similar to other MC algorithms in LAMMPS, improved parallel efficiency is achieved with a smaller number of atoms per processor than would typically be used in an standard MD simulation.
+This is because the per-energy evaluation cost increases relative to the balance of MD/MC steps as indicated by 1., but the communication cost remains relatively constant for a given number of MD steps.

-(3) The MC portion of the simulation will run dramatically slower if the pair style uses different cutoffs for different atom types (or type pairs).
+   3. The MC portion of the simulation will run dramatically slower if the pair style uses different cutoffs for different atom types (or type pairs).
 This is because each atom swap then requires a rebuild of the neighbor list to ensure the post-swap global energy can be computed correctly.

-Limitations are imposed on selection of *I,J* atom pairs to avoid swapping of atoms which are outside of a reasonable cutoff (e.g. due to a Voronoi tesselation near free surfaces) though the use of a distance-weighted probabiltiy scaling.
+Limitations are imposed on selection of *I,J* atom pairs to avoid swapping of atoms which are outside of a reasonable cutoff (e.g. due to a Voronoi tesselation near free surfaces) though the use of a distance-weighted probability scaling.

 ----------